philhawksworth/cherryglass/README.md

 ## Development

-A backlog of thoughts and features is on [trello](https://trello.com/b/N7FFSlle/cherry-cms)
+- A backlog of thoughts and features is on [trello](https://trello.com/b/N7FFSlle/cherry-cms)
+- [Release notes](https://github.com/philhawksworth/cherrycms/wiki/Release-notes) availble on the wiki.